Hybrid coupling with operator inference and the overlapping Schwarz alternating method: Introduction

-Finally, the recent pre-print from our group~\cite{Rodriguez:2025} presents the first application, to the authors’ knowledge, of the non-overlapping SAM for the coupling of subdomain-local non-intrusive OpInf ROMs with each other and with subdomain-local FOMs.
+Finally, the recent pre-print~\cite{Rodriguez:2025} from our group presents the first application, to the authors’ knowledge, of the non-overlapping SAM for the coupling of subdomain-local, non-intrusive OpInf ROMs with each other and with subdomain-local FOMs.
 Both Robin-Robin and alternating Dirichlet-Neumann transmission conditions are explored within this coupling framework, with the former yielding improved convergence and accuracy relative to the latter.
+In our other recent pre-print \cite{sambataro2026rolerelaxationaccelerationnonoverlapping}, we demonstrate that convergence of the Dirichlet-Neumann non-overlapping SAM can be improved significantly through the use of Aitken \cite{Deparis2004} or Anderson acceleration \cite{Walker:2011}.